lsst/dp0_lsst_io/docs/delegate-resources/usability-exercises.rst

 There are six exercises to choose from, two each at the beginner, intermediate, and experienced levels.
-Choose an exercise (use the table of contents at upper right), work through it, then complete the `Feedback form`_.
+Choose an exercise (use the table of contents at upper right), work through it, then complete the :ref:`DP0-Delegate-Resources-Exercises-Form`.
 The entire process should not take more than 25 minutes per exercise, and might be much faster depending on RSP experience.